 The rumor stated that GM was planning to use the twin-turbo 3.0L LGW V6 engine, good for 404 horsepower and 400 pound-feet of torque in the Cadillac CT6, in the hypothetical Blazer SS.
-GM Authority was first to dispel the Blazer SS rumor, stating that such a model is not part of GM’s product plan.
+GM Authority dispelled the Blazer SS rumor, stating that such a model is not part of GM’s product plan.

 The primary reason for this is that the largest engine to fit in the C1 architecture is the naturally-aspirated 3.6L V6 LGX motor.
-In other words, there is not enough room for a V6 engine, or any associated turbo hardware.
+In other words, there is not enough room under the hood of the Blazer crossover for a V6 engine with turbo hardware.

-Based on information gathered by GM Authority from sources familiar with GM’s product plans, a Blazer SS is not part of the GM or Chevrolet product plans.
+The bottom line: according to GM Authority sources familiar with GM’s product plans, a Blazer SS is not part of the GM or Chevrolet product plans.
 In other words, the vehicle is not planned and is not in development.